 Amid the humming of shredders in embassies and the roar of helicopters and transport planes taking away escaping Westerners and Westernised, the Taliban are now ever stronger inside the gates of Kabul.
 They are now armed with the American weapons left there en masse and reinforced by the so-called Afghan Army which immediately surrendered to their brother-Taliban with all their US equipment and without a shot being fired.
 Kabul’s return to the Taliban may not be in a month or two, as the patronising Western media are suggesting, it may only be in days*.

 Foreign troops went to Afghanistan and imposed themselves, supposing that they owned the place.
 The locals with their age-old Eurasian cultures and languages did not like imperialism.
 After twenty years the invading troops have been forced to run.
 Now Taiwan may return to China, the Ukraine (or the 80% Non-Hapsburg part) may return to Russia – similarly elsewhere.

 The Marxist Soviet Empire could never do anything in Afghanistan because it held to an atheist ideology.
 The same was true for all practical purposes of the British and American Empires.
 As a result of its atheism, the Soviet Empire disappeared thirty years ago.
 Today an Orthodox Russia might be able to help Afghanistan, as it could respect the religious values of the Taliban, though of course without fanaticism.
 However, is Orthodox Russia strong enough?
+It seems unlikely.
 Let us pray for all those who suffer so much in this much-suffering country.

 14 August 2021